Updated: May 18, 2026

 What is the cheapest ramen in North York?

-Kenzo Ramen at 4860 Yonge St offers bowls starting from $13, making it the best budget option on the Yonge Street corridor.
-Sansotei Ramen starts at $15 and Menya Hokutow at $15.
+Ajisen Ramen at 5229 Yonge St offers bowls starting from $12, making it the best budget option on the Yonge Street corridor.
+Kinton Ramen (both the 5165 Yonge St and 900 Don Mills Rd locations) starts at $15.

 What ramen shops are near Yonge and Sheppard?

-Kajiken (4850 Yonge St), Kenzo Ramen (4860 Yonge St), and Konjiki Ramen (5051 Yonge St) are all within walking distance of Sheppard-Yonge station.
-Kinton Ramen (5165 Yonge St) and Ramen Isshin (5193 Yonge St) are a short walk further north.
+Kajiken (4850 Yonge St) and Konjiki Ramen (5051 Yonge St) are within walking distance of Sheppard-Yonge station.
+Kinton Ramen (5165 Yonge St), Ramen Isshin (5193 Yonge St), and Ajisen Ramen (5229 Yonge St) are a short walk further north.

 Is there a ramen crawl route in North York?